 Now, Michelin can proactively act on signals customers send them and use new marketing channels to create new leads for the brand.
 For Michelin, the most innovative channel has been SMS, which has given the company access to customers at the point of purchase.
 For the first time ever, Michelin can have direct conversations and deliver calls-to-action right when customers need new tires.

 Michelin’s customer database continues to grow +200% year over year, and the company has been moving swiftly to build a foundation that can scale across channels, business units, and geography.
 They’re also partnering with dealers to share insights that can help them offer more personalized experiences, driving long-term customer loyalty.

 Using second and third-party data, Michelin has been able to build dynamic audience segments.
-The company now shares those segments with dealers to help them optimize their ad spend.
-As dealers become more prescriptive with ads, Michelin is able to partner with them to help sell Michelin tires in regions with where they’ve seen the greatest ad spend ROI.
+The company now shares those segments with dealers to help them optimize their ad spending.
+As dealers become more prescriptive with ads, Michelin is able to partner with them to help sell Michelin tires in regions where they’ve seen the greatest ad spend ROI.

 This blog post is an adaption of an article by Salesforce.
 To read the original article, click here. https://www.salesforce.com/customer-success-stories/michelin/